jbottum/t5pat/langchain_markdown46.md

 ## Sample script output

 The following provides sample model output from running the script.
 The script has a text output followed by four charts.
 You can save the charts using the file button on the chart displays or just close them out.
-Either action will release the script and bring your back to the terminal prompt.
+Either action will release the script and bring you back to the terminal prompt.

 ```